tbilbe/REVIT-SCRATCHPAD/README.md

 The MEP Object has to be within the same model as the space it resides in, the function of the button does not work at this time with linked MEP files.
 It can however be modified to utilise **Revit Architectural ROOMS**.

+### Room and Space Name Match :bookmark_tabs:
+Quick report to check if Arch and MEP models match on naming.

 ---
 # TODOs! :o:

-- [x] Create MEP System analytics
+- [ ] Create MEP System analytics
      - [x] Captured how to generate system assignment - All MEP systems :octocat:
      - [x] Break systems down into MEP classes - Duct/ Air : Pipe/Liquid fluid : CableTray/ Elec
-     - [x] Capture all plant not assigned to MEP System - Number of items, analysis of which system is worse (Elec / Mech)
+     - [ ] Capture all plant not assigned to MEP System - Number of items, analysis of which system is worse (Elec / Mech)
-- [x] Room and Space name application
-     - [x] Understand method how to calculate if object is in Room/ Space.
-     - [x] Create scripts for both lenghts and fittings:
-          - [x] Ventilation
-          - [x] Pipe
-          - [x] Cable tray
 - [ ] Create possible d3 visualisations of all this data collection?
      - [x] Understand how to transact and with document and create file.writeStream()
      - [x] Create a file either .txt or .csv as direct export from Revit document